joankl/Solar-Neutrinos-Project/README.md

-# Analysis simulation of electron Bulck along z axis
+# Analysis simulation of electron Bulk along z axis

 Here are noteboks and useful modules to analyse simulation data on SNO+ experiment.